 - Improve your flexibility.
 If you have tight calf muscles, tight plantar fascia and tight Achilles tendons, you are more likely to get injured.
 Be introducing a level of flex in your soft tissues, you will be able to absorb more shock and avoid more injury.

 - Improve your strength.
 Strength in the core, gluteal area and calves will help your running form, power and minimize risk of injury.
-If you want some guided help with the correct strength exercises for triathletes try Ben Greenfield’s excellent program.

 - Improve your cadence.
 Adopting the ideal cadence will also help you run faster, more effortlessly and avoid injury.